syncfusion-content/winui-docs/winui/Cartesian-Charts/Line.md

 ## Step line Chart

-[StepLineSeries]() plots horizontal and vertical lines to connect data points resulting in a step line progression.
-The following code illustrates how to initialize the [StepLineSeries]() in chart.
+The [StepLineSeries]() plots horizontal and vertical lines to connect the data points resulting in a step-like progression.
+The following code illustrates how to initialize the [StepLineSeries]() in the chart.

 {% tabs %}